 The latest Adobe Flash Player is required for our Advanced Charts.
 Most browsers have this plugin already installed.
 If not, download for free from the Adobe website

 and the chart reloads displaying the chart with the selected options.
-You may adjust the chart options and indicator selection directly from that window by clicking the "Chart Options" link at the top of the chart.
+You may adjust the chart options and indicator selection by clicking corresponding option tab at the top of the chart.

 The chart data is streamed automatically.
 You may rearrange the position of the charts displayed by dragging and dropping the different charts into the positions you prefer.